alphagov/government-service-design-manual/service-manual/making-software/deployment.md

-We have identified some common principles for software deployment which we have applied in a number of different projects, with different technology stacks, use cases, and load profiles.
+We have identified some common principles for software deployment which we have applied in a number of different projects, with different technology stacks and needs.
 These principles underpin a software deployment process which meets user needs.
-Those principles are:
+Those principles
+are:

  * Little and often
  * Quality software